Vanessa Altman-Siegel graduated first in her class from the

 changing menus inspired by seasonal ingredients to 150 employees.

-Currently, she is a private chef with nearly fifteen years of
+Currently, she is a private chef with over fifteen years of

 experience cooking for extremely high-profile clients and private